johnwroge/johnwroge/README.md

 :wave: Hi, I'm John!

- 🔭 Software Engineer passionate in building and enhancing features with new and proven methods.
+  :bulb: Software Engineer passionate in building and enhancing features with new and proven methods.

  🌱 Eager to collaborate on inclusive Open Source products for the developer community.

  💬 Ask me about Zeus ⚡ a new OS Kubernetes Graphical UI built to acquire & display cluster metrics.

- :bulb: You can reach me at wrogejohn@gmail.com or through [LinkedIn](https://www.linkedin.com/in/john-wroge/).
+ :envelope_with_arrow: Contact me at wrogejohn@gmail.com or [LinkedIn](https://www.linkedin.com/in/john-wroge/)

  :desert_island: In my free time I'm an avid guitarist :guitar: runner :runner: and cook :ramen:

 <h2> :earth_americas: Social </h2>